30 Foot Fall: History

 At their 2005 Christmas Show, Klotz announced that he would be moving to Virginia, ending his 12 years in the Houston punk scene.
-He also announced LaForge would return as guitarist in 2006, making the band a 5 piece for the first time.

 On December 25, 2010, at their 16th annual Christmas Show, the band self-released their Jesus, Elvis, and Richard Petty EP, which was their first studio release since 2002's The Doppler Effect.
 In 2012, 30footFALL were featured in When We Ruled H-Town, which documents Houston punk bands and their rise to popularity in the 1990s.

 On June 30, 2014, Klotz announced that he would be returning to Houston after nearly nine years in Virginia.
-30footFALL acknowledged this and planned a show for August 30, 2014 at Fitzgerald's.
-The band played a brief set in October at The Continental Club with former drummer Damon DeLaPaz, excluding Jason and Brian Davis, thus recreating their original line up.
+30footFALL acknowledged this and planned a show for August 30, 2014, at Fitzgerald's.
+The band played a brief set in October at The Continental Club with former drummer Damon DeLaPaz, reuniting their 1994-1998 lineup.

 In March 2015, 30footFALL unveiled two new songs at a show at Griff's Bar, entitled "Champion Song" and "National Treasure."
 Another song, "Maybe You Could Be The One", was debuted soon after.
 They began playing more shows over the next few years, including the Remember the Punks Festival in October 2016 and opening up for Screeching Weasel in early 2017.

 Chris LaForge died unexpectedly following a stroke at age 42 on May 29, 2017.
 His final show with the band was at the Nightingale Room in April 2017.
 Despite uncertainty regarding their future, 30footFALL played their scheduled June show at Saint Arnold's brewery with Skeleton Dick guitarist Chris Vasquez and Arnett Vaughn filling in on guitars.

 While playing a brief tour with Bigwig in October 2017, it was announced that Chris Vasquez had officially replaced LaForge on lead guitar.
-30footFALL confirmed they will release a new album and that LaForge's guitar tracks will be featured.
-The first single from their new album is titled "Champion Song" and was released on October 27.
+30footFALL confirmed they will release a new album and that LaForge's guitar tracks will be featured, although these plans would later change as the material continued to be worked on with Chris Vasquez.
+"Champion Song" was released on October 27, and is the final track to feature LaForge's guitar playing.
 30footFALL held a memorial show for LaForge in March 2018, and held their final Christmas show that year due to the closure of Fitzgerald's in early 2019.

-30footFALL played their first show in three years on June 11, 2022 at Southside Skate Park in Houston, as part of a benefit to donate to children with heart defects.
-They next played on September 30th at Trip Six, playing new material.
+After playing a Southside Skate Park benefit in mid 2019, 30footFALL embarked on a near three-year hiatus as result of the COVID-19 pandemic.
+They played their first show in three years on June 11, 2022, once again at Southside Skate Park in Houston, as part of a benefit to donate to children with heart defects.
+They next played on September 30 at Trip Six, playing new material.
 The Christmas show made a comeback after four years at Number's Nightclub that December.